VanIseghemThomas/OpenCortex/README.md

 ## Step 5: persistent access

+[This might be automated in the future using the exploit script]

 When running the `whoami` commmand, you can see that the Python script was being ran as root.
 This means you now have root access!
 With this you can do pretty much anything you want, including changing the password to something else.

 Run the command `passwd`.
 This will prompt you to change the root user's password, without confirming the current password.